maxtacu/url-shortener/api/aiohttp/README.md

-# OpenAPI generated server

 ## Overview

-This example uses the [Connexion](https://github.com/zalando/connexion) library on top of Flask.
+This example uses the [Connexion](https://github.com/zalando/connexion) library on top of aiohttp.

 ## Requirements
 Python 3.5.2+